 Staff maintains active memberships in several professional organizations to stay current with the changes in the park & golf maintenance field & actively participates in the Oregon Recreation & Parks Association.
 Ongoing maintenance programs, which include computer controlled irrigation, weather stations, innovative control of invasive species, drought tolerant plantings, alternatives to pesticides, and use of “green” products & equipment help insure the department’s quality of service while meeting the City's goal towards sustainability.

-Parks Maintenance offices are located at the City's Public Works Operation Center, 5705 Jean Road.
+Parks Maintenance offices are located at 220 Foothills Rd.
 Jeff Munro is the Parks Maintenance Superintendent.
-The phone number to reach Parks Maintenance is 503-635-0280.
+To report any Parks concerns please call 503 675-2549.